Salt in Cheshire: Winsford

 development of a salt industry along the course of the River Weaver, where many factories were established.
 By 1897, Winsford had become the largest producer of salt in Britain.
 As a result, a new town developed within a mile of the old Borough of Over which had been focused on Delamere Street.
 Most of the early development took place on the other side of the river, with new housing, shops, pubs, chapels and a new church being built in the former hamlet of Wharton.
 As the wind usually blew the smoke away from Over, it became the place for the wealthier inhabitants to live.
 However, people who worked on the barges and other people working in Winsford started to develop along the old Over Lane (now High Street).
 The old borough tried to remain separate but had been connected by the 1860s.

 Current salt manufacturing in Cheshire

-The manufacture of white salt for food and allied industries is now concentrated in Middlewich, in the manufacturer, British Salt, who sell under the name Saxa, and also through third parties e.g. supermarket own brands.
-Salt produced by British Salt in Middlewich has 57% of the UK market for salt used in cooking.
+The manufacture of white salt for food and allied industries is now concentrated in Middlewich.
+The manufacturer there, British Salt, sells under the name Saxa, and also through third parties e.g. supermarket own brands.
+Salt produced by British Salt in Middlewich has 57% of the UK market for salt used in cooking also baking in some cases.

 The UK's largest rock salt (halite) mine is at Winsford.
 It is one of only three places where rock salt is commercially mined in the UK, the others being at Boulby Mine, North Yorkshire and Kilroot near Carrickfergus, Northern Ireland.

 Rock salt extraction began at Winsford in the 17th century.
 Initially it was used only as salt licks for animals, and to strengthen weak brine.
 In 1844 Winsford Rock Salt Mine was opened, and is claimed by its operator, Salt Union Ltd., to be "Britain's oldest working mine".